Banana Peanut Butter Breakfast Smoothie with a Delicious Hint of Nutmeg

 A breakfast smoothie is a great way to start the day off on the right foot.

-Nourishing and packed full of goodness, it’s a great feeling when you know you’re putting healthy food in your body.
+Nourishing and packed full of goodness, it feels good when you know you’re putting healthy food in your body.

-While there are a billion smoothie recipes, this one focuses on bananas, with a touch of peanut butter for protein and oats for fibre.
+While there are a billion smoothie recipes, this one focuses on bananas, with a touch of peanut butter for protein, oats for fibre and nutmeg (optional) for yumminess.

 Unlike berries, bananas are relatively inexpensive all year round, making banana smoothies more affordable, and they also give healthy smoothies their creamy texture.